-The home at 2233 Branch Drive that I inspected on 8-26-15 has 3 bedrooms, 2 bathrooms, a great room, laundry room, utility room, sun room, kitchen /dining area and a 2 car garage.
-It has approximately 2216 square feet and was constructed in 1986.
-The foundation is concrete block columns with wood beam and joist under structure.
-It is wood frame with brick veneer siding.
-The roof structure is 2x4 truss with a fiber glass composite shingle roof covering.
+The two story home that I inspected has 3 bedrooms, 2.5 bathrooms, a great room, laundry room, kitchen, dining room and a 2 car garage.
+It has approximately 2400 square feet and was constructed in 1989.
+The foundation is concrete slab.
+It is wood frame with Masonite siding.
+The roof structure is rafter and joist with a fiber glass composite shingle roof covering.
 The home is total electric.
-It has a well and private septic system.
+It has community water and a private septic system.
 The home has a concrete drive and is located in a residential neighborhood.
-The home was vacant for the inspection.
+The home was occupied for the inspection.
+The pool house was inspected but the pool was not.